Nksama/music-discord-heroku-bot/README.md

 ![Make your own music Discord bot for FREE](/assets/img/contents/discord-tutorial-9.png "Make your own music Discord bot for FREE")

-Now you cant test your bot with any command
+Now you cant test your bot with the prefix You gave in Heroku If u gave / try commands
-> play justin bieber baby
+/play Nf lie
+/stop
+/resume
+/skip
+/volume

+(Note not only / give the prefix u gave in heroku

 if you liked the tutorial you can **support me** by :